2025 NCAA Division I women's soccer season

-The 2025 NCAA Division I women's soccer season is the 44th season of NCAA championship women's college soccer.
+The 2025 NCAA Division I women's soccer season was the 44th season of NCAA championship women's college soccer.

-The season began on August 14, 2025, and will finish on December 8, 2025, with the 2025 NCAA Division I women's soccer tournament and the College Cup being held at CPKC Stadium in Kansas City, Missouri.
+The season began on August 14, 2025, and finished on December 8, 2025, with the 2025 NCAA Division I women's soccer tournament and the College Cup being held at CPKC Stadium in Kansas City, Missouri.

 North Carolina are the defending NCAA champions.
+The Tar Heels were unable to defend their title, losing in the Round of 16 in the NCAA Tournament.
+Florida State finished as champions, defeating Stanford 1–0 in the NCAA Tournament Final.

 Changes from 2024

 Coaching changes

 There were 51 coaching changes during the 2024–25 offseason.